laravel/docs/queries.md

                     ->where('preferences->dining->meal', 'salad')
                     ->get();

 You may use `whereJsonContains` to query JSON arrays.
-This feature is not supported by the SQLite database:
+This feature is not supported by SQLite database versions less than 3.38.0:

     $users = DB::table('users')
                     ->whereJsonContains('options->languages', 'en')